Workers relieve pressure on leaking Alaska oil well

 - Seattle Tax March, Black Lives Matter protests make their way through downtown VIEW

-It’s unclear how much has vented, but nearby workers have been evacuated and native Alaskan villages dozens of miles away have been notified.
+It’s unclear how much has vented, but nearby workers have been evacuated and Alaskan Native villages dozens of miles away have been notified.

 No injuries have been reported.